kamilburda/batcher/docs/sections/Usage.md

 ## Managing Settings

-Once batch processing is done successfully, your settings (output folder, file extension, dialog size, procedures, conditions, etc.) are automatically saved.
+Once batch processing is done successfully, your settings (output folder, file extension, dialog size, actions, conditions, etc.) are automatically saved.
 You can save settings manually anytime by selecting `Settings → Save Settings` or pressing Ctrl + S anywhere in the dialog.
 To reset settings to their default values, select `Settings → Reset Settings`.